calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 **Should PaymentsController call VotingController to update accrued rewards/subsidies/fees?**
 - No
-- don't want PaymentsController to have external call dependencies to other contracts.
+- do not want PaymentsController to have external call dependencies to other contracts.
 - may create problems when upgrading to new contracts.
-- PaymentsController should be silo-ed off as much as possible.
-Other contracts can call this if needed.
+- PaymentsController should be standalone as much as possible.

 # Questions